kiwichrish/alpine_ash/README.md

 # Changelog
+* 12-Jan 2021 Added bind-tools and rebuilt on alpine:latest for a refresh
 * 15-Sep-2019 Added tzdata package so timezone will be set correctly in container if needed.
 * 03-Oct-2019 Added Nmap and tcpdump, because testing...